top of page

 Marilou is married, has a daughter, and 2 dogs.
 In her spare time, she enjoys gardening and hiking new trails but especially loves traveling with her husband and visiting their daughter in college.

-Mr. Wheaton moved to the Valley to take a position in Corcoran as a high school counselor and continuation high school teacher.
+Mr. Wheaton moved to the Central Valley to take a position in Corcoran as a high school counselor and continuation high school teacher.
 He later served as a high school assistant principal, and then as an elementary school principal for 11 years.
 After 24 years in Corcoran, Wheaton moved to Visalia Unified, where his first job called for him to oversee state and federal projects.
 He later served as an area administrator, and then as superintendent beginning July 2010.
 He wrapped up his tenure as VUSD Superintendent and joined the Tulare County Office of Education in 2015.

 Craig attended American River College and later Sacramento State University to earn his bachelor’s degree.
 He then earned a master’s degree from San Francisco State University and later earned a doctoral degree from Pepperdine University.